The most amazing Cyber Monday 2018 deals you can still get

 - All-Clad Stainless Steel Roasting Pan w/ Rack—$129.99 at Crate & Barrel (Save $50): This typically $180 roasting pan did very well in our tests, and you can get a great discount in time for Thanksgiving.
 Amazon has it for the same price if you want Prime shipping, too.

-- Anova Precision Cooker Bluetooth—$89 at Anova Culinary (Save $40): This is our favorite sous vide cooker, and we're loving this sub-$100 price.
-If you want WiFi connectivity, the WiFi version is $60 off too ($99).
-This one's not the best we've tested, but it's still fine.
+- Anova Precision Cooker Bluetooth—$89 at Target (Save 30%): This is our favorite sous vide cooker, and we're loving this sub-$100 price.

 - Anova Precision Cooker Nano—$64 at Amazon (Save $35): This is the smaller version of the best immersion circulator we've ever tested.
 It didn't perform as well as the full-size version in our tests, but it's still satisfactory if you want a stylish sous vide cooker.
-You can also get it at Anova Culinary for $74.99.
+You can also get it at Anova Culinaryfor the same price.

 - Breville Nespresso Creatista Single Serve Espresso Machine—$249.99 at Amazon (Save $249.96)